mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/tls/index.md

 dcos security secrets create /{{ model.packageName }}/truststore_password --value changeit
 ```

-To enable SSL, a Java keystore (and, optionally, truststore) must be provided, along with their passwords.
+To enable TLS, a Java keystore (and, optionally, truststore) must be provided, along with their passwords.
 The first four settings below are **required** during job submission.
 If using a truststore, the next three are also **required**.
 Last one is optional:

 ```json
 {